 A practical course in advanced expository writing.
-Intensive reading in the formal essay and biography with much systematic writing.
+Intensive reading in the formal essay and biography, with much systematic writing in such types of composition as description, the formal and informal essay, the informative and feature article, the editorial, the book review, and the like.
 Open by permission only to qualified students (B average in Freshman English).